 But what exactly is “decriminalization?”
 Is it the same everywhere?
 What does it mean for the medical marijuana market, police and prosecutors, and everyday cannabis users?

-Nineteen states have decriminalized marijuana.
-The first was Oregon in 1973, followed by the other 18 over the next four decades.
+More than 25 states have decriminalized marijuana.
+The first was Oregon in 1973, followed by many others over the next four decades.
 California and New York are the most populous states to enact decriminalization.

 States that have decriminalized marijuana